- Who we are

 - running parent workshops on common problems in early childhood such as sleep, eating, behaviour and building positive relationships with children through learning and play;

-- We also offer consultation and training to Children’s Centre staff from the outreach team and the nursery.
+- We also offer consultation and training to Children’s Centre staff from the outreach team and nursery.

 2) Parent and Baby Psychology Service